ashishkesari18/AirBNB-Price-Prediction/README.md

 Step-6: Feature Engineering: We performed feature engineering to extract relevant features for our predictive modeling.

-Step-7: Machine Learning Analysis: Our Machine Learning Analysis is only done for AirBNB Dataset as our primary aim is to predict teh Proce for rental dataset, but  Obtained good amount of inisghts from Combined dataset.
+Step-7: Machine Learning Analysis: Our Machine Learning Analysis is only done for AirBNB Dataset as our primary aim is to predict the Price for rental dataset, but  Obtained good amount of inisghts from Combined dataset.

        * For Machine Learning Analysis, The target variable here is log_price and has various features and performed Machine Learning Analysis on AirBNB Dataset
        * Performed various machine Learning techniques like :  Linear Regression, Random Forest,Gradient Boosting, XGBoost.
        * Achieved good R^2 Values :
+             - Linear Regression  : 0.51
+             - Random Forest      : 0.65
+             - Gradient Boosting  : 0.64
+             - XG Boost           : 0.66

+Step-8 : We have selected our final model as XGboost and then later on using streamlit we have Created UI using the Top features for Price Prediction.

 Datasets/: Directory containing the raw datasets.